Fast Neural Representations for Direct Volume Rendering: Conclusion

-As another interesting application we see ensemble visualization.
-In particular, we intend to investigate whether the idea of multiple latent grids introduced for time-dependent fields, can be used to represent similar and dissimilar parts in each ensemble member.
-An interesting experiment will be to generate Mean-SRNs which are trained using position-density encodings corresponding to different datasets.
+As another interesting use case for fV-SRN we see ensemble visualization.
+In particular, we intend to investigate whether the idea of multiple latent grids introduced for time-dependent fields can be used to represent similar and dissimilar parts in each ensemble member.
+An interesting experiment will be to generate Mean-SRNs, which are trained using position-density encodings corresponding to different datasets.
 This may also give rise to alternative ensemble compression schemes, where differences to a reference are encoded.
-Furthermore, we plan to investigate whether time and ensemble information can be encoupled in the latent grid.
-This would open up the interesting application where the ensemble features are retrained for a novel ensemble member on a single timestep, and then varying the time features to predict a possible time evolution.

-Finally, including the time domain still vastly increases the training time from a couple of minutes to multiple hours.
-In future work, we see the potential of applying adaptive (re-)sampling strategies in time to focus only on those timesteps that exhibit the largest prediction errors, similar to the adaptive sampling presented here in the spatial domain.
+Furthermore, we plan to investigate whether time and ensemble information can be decoupled in the latent grid.
+This can eventually enable to retrain ensemble features for a novel ensemble member, and vary the temporal features to predict the temporal evolution.
+Finally, we note that including the time domain vastly increases the training time.
+Thus, similar to the adaptive spatial sampling presented in this work, we plan to investigate adaptive (re-)sampling strategies in time, to focus only on those timesteps that exhibit the largest prediction errors.